-7.3.2.1.
+7.3.1.2.
 Sensitivity analysis with dependent inputs

 An important challenge for stochastic sensitivity analysis is to develop methodologies which work for dependent inputs.
 For the moment, there does not exist conclusive results in that direction.
-Our aim is to define an analogue of Hoeffding decomposition [59] in the case where input parameters are correlated.
-Clémentine Prieur supervised Gaëlle Chastaing's PhD thesis on the topic (defended in September 2013) [49].
-We obtained first results [50], deriving a general functional ANOVA for dependent inputs, allowing defining new variance based sensitivity indices for correlated inputs.
+Our aim is to define an analogue of Hoeffding decomposition [54] in the case where input parameters are correlated.
+Clémentine Prieur supervised Gaëlle Chastaing's PhD thesis on the topic (defended in September 2013) [41].
+We obtained first results [42], deriving a general functional ANOVA for dependent inputs, allowing defining new variance based sensitivity indices for correlated inputs.
 We then adapted various algorithms for the estimation of these new indices.
 These algorithms make the assumption that among the potential interactions, only few are significant.
-Two papers have been recently accepted [48], [51].
-We also considered (see the paragraph 7.3.2) the estimation of groups Sobol' indices, with a procedure based on replicated designs.
+Two papers have been recently accepted [40], [43].
+We also considered the estimation of groups Sobol' indices, with a procedure based on replicated designs [52].
 These indices provide information at the level of groups, and not at a finer level, but their interpretation is still rigorous.

 Céline Helbert and Clémentine Prieur supervised the PhD thesis of Simon Nanty (funded by CEA Cadarache, and defended in October, 2015).
 The subject of the thesis is the analysis of uncertainties for numerical codes with temporal and spatio-temporal input variables, with application to safety and impact calculation studies.
 This study implied functional dependent inputs.
-A first step was the modeling of these inputs [14].
-The whole methodology proposed during the PhD is presented in [13].
+A first step was the modeling of these inputs [64].
+The whole methodology proposed during the PhD is presented in [65].

 More recently, the Shapley value, from econometrics, was proposed as an alternative to quantify the importance of random input variables to a function.
-Owen [71] derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
-Song et al. [75] recently advocated the use of Shapley value for the case of dependent inputs.
-In a very recent work [42], in collaboration with Art Owen (Standford's University), we show that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
+Owen [67] derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
+Song et al. [72] recently advocated the use of Shapley value for the case of dependent inputs.
+In a very recent work [13], in collaboration with Art Owen (Standford's University), we show that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
 We do this with some simple examples where Shapley value leads to intuitively reasonable nearly closed form values.
+We also investigated further the properties of Shapley effects in [31].